About me

 Recent Projects

 - Apps and other software to support PWP (People With Parkinson's).
-The latest attempt is to use NFC tags (near field communication) to aid in logging medications and symptoms.

 - A paper on a theory of document formats with a focus on how formats evolve over time.
 It covers a lot of ground.
 Again, comments are welcome.

 - Fixing up my web and social media presence.
-I worked with two web designers via fiverr.com to create a usable site that works well on both desktop and mobile, that is organized by topic.
+I worked with two web designers on fiverr.com to create a usable site that would work well on mobile, organized by topic.
 I've kept the use of bootstrap.js, but moved to using a bootstrap plugin for table-of-contents.
-I plan to link the blog and this site by relevant keywords.
+I still have a lot of editing to do, and I want to link the blog and this site by relevant keywords.
+Comments & suggestions welcome: What do you think?
+Perusing my files in the saildart archives -- looks like it requires some archeology.
+For example a personal history from 1973.

 - Internationalization of URLs: there are multiple, overlapping, incomplete, and incompatible standards published by organizations that don't coordinate well.
 One idea that I'd like to develop is an idea for a service that could tell someone thinking of creating a non-ASCII URL how currently deployed systems would treat the URL, taking into account how they display, compare or their users would transcribe the URL.